- Member of the Leibniz Association

 - Photos / Videos

-The IAP is connected redundantly to the internet via the Deutsches Forschungsnetz (DFN).
-The band width of the connections are each 500 MBit/s.
+The IAP is connected redundant to the internet via the Deutsches Forschungsnetz (DFN).
+The bandwidth of the connections are each 1.5 GBit/s.
 Corresponding equipment secures the access to the IAP network.
 There are used different technologies to prevent unauthorized access, impact of viruses and spam.

 Not least caused by these HPC computers the need of storage capacity is immense at IAP.
 Scientific experiments and measurements require and produce enormous amounts of data.
-To cope with corresponding data the IAP has available a magnetic tape robot system, a so called tape library by the company of Quantum.
-The capacity amounts to 2,8 PByte in the moment, controlled by a computer system by the company of SGI.
+To cope with corresponding data the IAP has a magnetic tape robot system, a so called tape library by the company of Quantum available.
+The current capacity of 4 PByte in the moment is controlled by a computer system from the company HPe.

-Each of the 3 departments of IAP has a smaller Server system as well as a multitude of desktop and experimental PC's for more important tasks available.
+Each of the three departments of the IAP has a smaller Server system as well as a multitude of desktop and experimental PC's for more important tasks available.

 A large part of the server systems and computers is virtualized.
 So we have significant better failover security and efficiency.
 We use technologies like MS Hyper-V, Vmware or KVM, based on platforms like Cisco’s UCS.